-In 2020, the EUD carried out a CSO needs assessment, where 21 CSOs responded to a questionnaire survey, that mainly focused on three areas, the experience of CSOs in Timor-Leste: with regard to project design and implementation (with a focus on EU funds); with advocacy and policy making; and with management in the context of SDGs.
-The findings of this analysis, and frequent dialogue with CSOs, informed the preparation of two training courses for 2020 for 40 CSOs and 80 participants.
-The aim was to increase CSO local capacity to perform its role as an independent development actor more efficiently, and specifically to improve capacity in proposal writing, general project management including financial aspects, and management of EU grant contracts, and to improve the capacity of CSOs in management and advocacy with particular attention to the SDGs.
-However due to Covid-19, including the State of Emergency that closed the country's borders and stopped commercial flights, the training courses had to be indicatively postponed to 2022 - or until the circumstances allow.
+In 2020, the EUD carried out a CSO needs assessment, where 21 CSOs responded to a questionnaire survey, that mainly focused on 3 areas, the experience of CSOs in Timor-Leste: with regard to project design and implementation (with a focus on EU funds); with advocacy and policy making; and with management in the context of SDGs.
+We aim to strengthen CSO technical and organizational capacity.
+The findings of this analysis, and frequent dialogue with CSOs, informed the preparation of two trainings for 2020 for 40 CSOs and 80 participants.
+The aim was to increase CSO local capacity to perform their roles as independent development actors more efficiently, and specifically to improve their capacity in proposal writing, general project management including financial aspects, and management of EU grant contracts, and to improve the capacity of CSOs in management and advocacy with particular attention to SDGs.
+However due to Covid-19, including the State of Emergency that closed the country's boarder and its commercial flights, the trainings had to be indicatively postponed to 2021 - or until the circumstances allow.

-In line with the priorities of the EU Roadmap for engagement with CSOs in Timor-Leste, in 2020 the Delegation updated the civil society mapping done in December 2018, in particular the database, so that it allows the Delegation to better support and partner CSOs, in particular through calls for proposals, and to better mainstream civil society engagement in bilateral cooperation and strategic/political discussions.
-The updated mapping focused in the focal sectors of cooperation - governance, rural development including nutrition, gender, education, and culture.
+In line with the priorities of the EU Roadmap for engagement with CSOs in Timor-Leste, in 2020 the EUD updated the civil society mapping elaborated in December 2018, in particular the database, so that it allows the EUD to be in a better position to support and partner with CSOs, in particular through the actions through calls for proposals, and mainstreaming civil society engagement in the EU sectors.
+The updated mapping focused in the focal sectors of cooperation - governance, rural development, including nutrition, gender and education, and also culture.
 An interactive CSO mapping was also produced, to clearly show who is doing what, and where.
 A major aspect of the study was to also assess CSOs' financial and management capacity to implement EU funded projects, in order to allow for a more targeted approach of calls for proposals.
-Experience has shown that without a good understanding and knowledge of local CSO capacity, projects managed by CSOs have a relatively high chance of failure, leading to misunderstandings, disappointment and potentially even bankruptcy of the organisations that receive a grant without being able to manage this well.
-With this mapping update, we expect to be able to contribute to a more informed and better targetted approach to EU calls for proposals in Timor-Leste based on CSO capacity.
+Experience has shown that without a good understand and knowledge of local CSO capacity, projects managed by CSOs have a relatively high chance of failure, leading to misunderstandings, disappointment and potentially even bankruptcy of the organizations that receive a grant without being able to manage this well.
+With this mapping update, we expect to contribute to a more informed target approach for EU calls for proposals in Timor-Leste based on CSOs capacity in the EU focal sectors; and to contribute to a better knowledge management of CSOs active in Timor-Leste in the EU focal sectors.

 Strengthening civil society is not a single action but rather a long and continuous process.
-Thus the Delegation is committed to continue strengthening civil society capacity and efforts to promote sustainable development, human rights, gender equality and peace building in Timor-Leste.
+Thus the EUD is committed to continue strengthening civil society capacity and efforts to promote sustainable development, human rights, gender equality and peace building in Timor-Leste.